simonhasan/4cscc-lab-manual/_sources/lessons-micropython/onboard-components/onboard-components-06-temperature.md

 # The Temperature Sensor

-The micro:bit uses the temperature sensor on the processor to sense the temperature.
-The accuracy of the temperature sensor ±5℃.
+The micro:bit has a built-in temperature sensor located inside its processor.
+It's not a dedicated sensor for precise measurements, but it can give you a good approximation of the ambient temperature around the micro:bit.
+It measures temperature in degrees Celsius (°C) with ±5℃ accuracy.

 ![microbit-back-processor](assets/microbit-back-processor.png)